jbladant/ORCA2-demonstrator/Running ORCA2_ICE_PISCES.md

 ```
 For an explanation of the folder structure in `your_NEMO_dirname`, see [this section](https://sites.nemo-ocean.io/user-guide/install.html#description-of-main-nemo-directories) of the NEMO user guide.

 As for XIOS, NEMO requires arch files specific to your HPC.
-See [NEMO user guide](https://sites.nemo-ocean.io/user-guide/install.html#download-and-install-the-nemo-code) for instructions on setting up the arch files. <mark> Equivalent for Irene</mark>
+See [NEMO user guide](https://sites.nemo-ocean.io/user-guide/install.html#download-and-install-the-nemo-code) for instructions on setting up the arch files.

 In `$WORK/your_NEMO_dir`, run the following: